H4voc128/H4voc128.github.io/week9.md

   etc...

-We also have our final presentation to arrange, our technical paper to write and mor code bugs to squash.
+We also have our final presentation to arrange, our technical paper to write and more code bugs to squash.
 So far, our presentation and rough draft are about 80% complete.
 We need to run our code a bit more for conclusive results in accuracy, limitations, and potential evolutions.

 Adios!!!